 School groups click here to view information on field trips.

 Held at Stone Mountain Park’s historic Antebellum Plantation, the event showcases Native American culture through dance, music, authentic craft demonstrations, cooking traditions, storytelling, wildlife presentations and more.

 - Experience the central role of dance in native culture as Native Americans from across the U.S. and Central America compete in intertribal dance and drum competitions.

 - Learn about primitive skills such as flint-knapping, bow making, fire starting, open fire cooking and pottery.
 Crawl inside a tipi and other traditional native dwellings.
-Parents and kids participate in interactive experiences such as an East meets West Encampment comparing and contrasting the lifestyle of Southeastern and Plains Indians.
+Parents and children participate in interactive experiences such as an encampment showing the lifestyle of local and regional historic Native American cultures.

 - Find that one-of-a-kind holiday gift in the artists' marketplace, where world-renowned Native and Native-inspired artists and crafters demonstrate their skills and offer hand-crafted items for sale.